 The Lake Erie Foundation is dedicated to protecting and preserving our most valuable freshwater resource — Lake Erie.
 They work to promote Lake Erie advocacy, legal work, education and outreach programs.
 Restoration will continue to thrive with the many dedicated groups doing great work in the Lake Erie watershed.

 For more information on LEF, and for information about encouraging your legistlation to protect Lake Erie, please see this Lake Erie Foundation Fact Sheet.

-We need more than 1000 people.
-All generations are invited to participate.
-We will begin at the Steele Memorial Bandstand/Gazebo with a presentation about what you can do to save our Great Lakes, and then individuals will hold hands along our entire shoreline.
-Boaters are encouraged to participate by lining the shoreline.
+The free and open event will begin at the gazebo with a presentation about what you can do to save our Great Lakes, and then individuals will hold hands along the entire shoreline.
+Boaters are encouraged to participate by lining along the shore.

-Award-winning journalist for the Milwaukee Journal Sentinel, Dan Egan, will be speaking on his new book, The Death & Life of the Great Lakes.
+Award-winning journalist for the Milwaukee Journal Sentinel, Dan Egan, will be speaking on his new book, The Death and Life of the Great Lakes.

 Admission is free to attend this lecture in Hoover Auditorium.
 The lecture is co-sponsored by the Lake Erie Foundation, Lakeside Environmental Stewardship Society and Lakeside Chautauqua.